odoe/learn-dojo/posts/migrating-to-dojo-6.md

 date: 2019-08-28
 author: Rene Rubalcava
 description: How I migrated the learn-dojo site to Dojo 6 and a look at the new function-based widgets capabilities!
-tags: javascript, dojo, webdev,  dojo6
+tags: javascript, typescript, dojo, webdev,  dojo6
 cover_image: /assets/blog/dojo-migrate-dojo6.jpg
 published: true
 ---